hamptonpieryc/website/content/docs/club-rules.md

 complaint at a regular GMC meeting.
 Expulsion from the Club requires a unanimous decision by the eligible GMC members; other sanctions shall be carried by a simple majority of the eligible GMC members.
 Any GMC member with a potential conflict of interest is ineligible to vote.

+**12.5** **Temporary Suspension**.
+The GMC may decide to suspend or otherwise restrict membership while the complaint is investigated.

-**12.5** The power of expulsion is in addition to expulsion for non-payment of subscriptions.
+**12.6** The power of expulsion is in addition to expulsion for non-payment of subscriptions.

-**12.6**.
-Before the GMC imposes any sanctions the GMC will invite the member to provide a written explanation of the member’s conduct and shall give the member full opportunity of making explanation to the GMC in person, or of resigning.
+**12.7**.
+Before the GMC imposes any sanctions the GMC will invite the member to provide a written explanation of the member’s conduct and shall give the member full opportunity of making an explanation to the GMC in person, or of resigning.
 Appeal against expulsion or other sanction may be made to the members in a General Meeting.

 ## 13. MEMBERS’ INTERESTS: